jonifen/jonifen-web/content/projects.md

 title: "Projects"
 type: "sitecontent"
 author: "Jon"
-description: "I've got a few bits and pieces that I've created which is available for all to use.
-Some are pretty nonsense things, intended for fun.
-Some are more serious and have taken some time to work on (and may still be in progress)."
 date: 2019-06-21T22:43:01+01:00
 ---

 ### Side projects

+I've got a few bits and pieces that I've created which is available for all to use.
+Some are pretty nonsense things, intended for fun.
+Some are more serious and have taken some time to work on (and may still be in progress).

 #### Cluedo Assistant